• Queen Mary University of London

 Your data

-Our legal basis for data processing under GDPR is ‘task in the public interest’ and (special category for health data) ‘necessary for scientific research in accordance with safeguards’.
+Our legal basis for data processing under the U.K. GDPR is ‘performance of a task in the public interest’ i.e. research and, for health and any other special category data , ‘necessary for scientific research in accordance with safeguards’.
 Furthermore, we have individual written consent from each volunteer, which also provides a basis under English Common Law.

 How your data is shared

-Data for the Genes and Health project is analysed by researchers from universities and companies, like biotech and pharmaceutical companies, around the world.
+Data for the Genes & Health project is analysed by scientists and researchers from universities, academic institutions, and life sciences industry around the world.
 The data are stored and analysed in secure research databases that are controlled by QMUL.
+We do not send out datafiles with individual level data to researchers.

 When researchers want to use the Genes & Health resource they must apply to the study.
-All applications are reviewed by a committee at QMUL made up of scientists and doctors, and if the research uses a lot of data or is about a sensitive topic then we also ask our community advisory group to review the application.
+All applications are reviewed by the Genes & Health Executive at QMUL, and if the research uses a lot of data or is about a sensitive topic then we also ask our Community Advisory Board to review the application.
 These reviews make sure that researchers are only doing research that will benefit health in the UK.
-Once applications are approved we give researchers access to the minimum amount of data needed to do their research.

-Researchers must work inside a secure computer environment at all times (a Trusted Research Environment), are not able to take your data away with them, and can only download the overall results of their research after an approval process - not the data from individual volunteers.
+Researchers must work inside a Secure Data Environment at all times (also known as a Trusted Research Environment, your data is only held in London (UK)), are not able to take your data away with them, and can only download the overall results of their research after an approval process - not the data from individual volunteers.

 How your data is processed

-It is important that researchers can access and use the data only inside a secure environment, and that researchers have access to a lot of computing power in order to use modern analysis techniques.
-The databases used for Genes & Health data are controlled by QMUL but may be provided by third parties like the UK Secure eResearch Platform (for genetic, health record, and NHS Digital data) and Solita/Google Cloud Platform (for genetic and health record data).
-All platforms will have full CyberEssentials and ISO27001 accreditation.
+It is important that researchers can access and use the data only inside a secure data environment, and that researchers have access to a lot of computing power in order to use modern analysis techniques.
+The databases used for Genes & Health data are controlled by QMUL but may be provided by third parties like Solita/Google Cloud Platform (for genetic and health record data).
+All platforms will have full CyberEssentials and ISO27001 certfieid accreditation.
 These databases allow approved researchers to use the data inside a secure environment and to access high performance cloud computing services, but don’t let researchers take out data on individuals.
 Secure platforms like these are recommended by the NHS for analysing large amount of data.
-Data will be stored only in the UK for Cloud and other service providers.
+Data will be stored only in the UK for cloud and other service providers.

 With access to your data, researchers will look for patterns between your genes and your health.
 For example if lots of people with a certain disease or condition all have a similar genetic makeup then that genetic makeup might provide clues about their disease, or if a group of people are diagnosed with a disease early or later in life then scientists can look for genetic changes that might be the cause.